microsoft/flashcards-workshop/workshop.md

 ## Enable GitHub Pages

 Navigate to the forked repository's settings, then navigate to **Pages** under **Code and automation**.
 Select GitHub Actions in the dropdown under Source.
 This triggers a deployment to GitHub pages.
-You can monitor the deplyment under **Actions**.
+You can monitor the deployment under **Actions**.

 ![Screenshot of the Pages view in the repository's settings.](assets/github-actions-config.png)